QuantEcon/lecture-python-programming.myst/lectures/sympy.md

 fx.doit()
 ```

-SymPy offers a statistics module called [`Stats`](https://docs.sympy.org/latest/modules/stats.html).
+SymPy includes a statistics module called [`Stats`](https://docs.sympy.org/latest/modules/stats.html).

 `Stats` module offers built-in distributions and functions on probability distributions.

-The computation above can also be condensed into one line using `Stats` module
+The computation above can also be condensed into one line using the expectation function `E` in the `Stats` module

 ```{code-cell} ipython3
 # Using sympy.stats.Poisson() method